CompIsle/Unit-15-Asignment-2/doc/Test and feedback.md

 Software used on the test device was windows 10 education edition.
 Version 22H2

 ### Browsers
-Browsers used in the test were Edge, Chrome and firefox.
+Browsers used in the test were Edge, Chrome and Firefox.

 ## Test Plan